 In accordance with European Central Bank Regulation No. 2,818/98, dated December 1, as from January 1, 1999 credit institutions established in Member States shall maintain minimum cash reserves at the participating National Central Banks.
 The basis for determining the amount of the reserves consists in all deposits at central banks and financial and monetary entities outside the Euro Zone and all deposits of customers repayable in less than two years' time, to which 1% is applied and 100,000 Euros is deducted from the amount calculated.
 The minimum cash reserves earn interest at the average of the rates for the principal refinancing operations of the European Central Bank System.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2015 (Translation of notes originally issued in Portuguese - Note 53) (Amounts expressed in thousands of Euros - tEuros, unless otherwise expressly indicated)
+(Amounts expressed in thousands of Euros - tEuros, unless otherwise expressly indicated)

 6. BALANCES DUE FROM OTHER BANKS